- Burj Khalifa

 By now, you might have realised that symmetry isn’t exactly what architects always envision while creating some of Dubai’s most famous buildings in Dubai.
 Jumeirah Emirates Towers is one of them.
 The structure features two towers, one of which is taller than the other.
 The towers have a distinct equilateral triangle and spire each.
 Additionally, they have a covering of silver aluminium panels with copper and silver reflective glass.

-Jumeirah Emirates Towers is located on Sheikh Zayed Road in the centre of the city’s business district between the Dubai International Convention Centre and Exhibition Halls and the Dubai International Financial Centre (DIFC).
+Jumeirah Emirates Towers is located on Sheikh Zayed Road in the centre of the city’s business district between the Dubai International Convention Centre and Exhibition Halls and the DIFC Dubai.
 Construction of the towers commenced in 1996, with the hotel officially opening to the public in the year 2000.

 Built according to traditional Islamic themes, the structure features a 309m hotel tower and 355m office tower.
 A central podium connects the two, known as The Boulevard.